Illustrations by Joseph R. Tomelleri ©

 - 10 Brook Trout Possession Limit Waters: PINK

 - Lakes regulated by Type (A-F) are labeled in RED TEXT and the lake appears shaded in dark blue or appears as a blue dot on map

-Please see page 39 of the 2018 Michigan Fishing Guide for a full explanation of each color-coded stream, river and lake type.
+Please see pages 38-39 of the Fishing Guide for a full explanation of each color-coded stream, river and lake type.

-- 2018 Inland Trout & Salmon Regulation Maps
+- 2020 Inland Trout and Salmon Regulation Maps

 Check out Michigan's Trout Trails which are biologist-verified great trout waters that are often lesser known.